Search for bodies concludes at Florida condo collapse site - News Break

 The dead included members of the area’s large Orthodox Jewish community, the sister of Paraguay’s first lady, her family and their nanny, as well as a local salesman, his wife and their two young daughters.

-The collapse fueled a race to inspect other aging residential towers in Florida and beyond, and it raised broader questions about the nation’s regulations governing condominium associations and building safety.
+The collapse fueled a race to inspect other aging residential towers in Florida and beyond, and raised questions about regulations governing condominium associations and building safety.

 A complete collapse was all but impossible to imagine.
 As many officials said in the catastrophe’s first days, buildings of that size do not just collapse in the U.S. outside of a terrorist attack.
 Even tornadoes, hurricanes and earthquakes rarely bring them down.

-The ultimate fate of the property where the building once stood has yet to be determined.
+The fate of the property where the building stood has yet to be determined.
 A judge presiding over several lawsuits filed in the collapse aftermath wants the property sold at market rates, which would bring in an estimated $100 million or more.
-Some condo owners want to rebuild, and others say a memorial should be erected to remember the dead.
+Some condo owners want to rebuild, and others say a memorial should be erected.

-“All options are on the table,” Miami-Dade Circuit Judge Michael Hanzman said at a hearing this week.
+“All options are on the table,” Miami-Dade Circuit Judge Michael Hanzman said this week at a hearing.

 The disaster was one of the nation’s deadliest engineering failures.
 A set of overhead walkways collapsed at a Kansas City hotel in 1981, killing 114 people attending a dance.
 But that wasn’t the structure itself.
 A Washington, D.C., movie theater collapsed in 1922, killing 98.
 But that came after a blizzard dumped feet of snow on the flat roof.

-The first calls to 911 came at about 1:20 a.m., when Champlain residents reported that the parking garage had collapsed.
+The first calls to 911 on June 24 came around 1:20 a.m., when Champlain residents reported that the parking garage had collapsed.
 A woman standing on her balcony called her husband, who was on a business trip, and said the swimming pool had fallen into the garage.

 Then, in an instant, a section of the L-shaped building fell straight down.
 Eight seconds later, another section followed, leaving 35 people alive in the standing portion.
-In the initial hours, a teen was rescued, and firefighters believed others might be found alive.
-They took hope from noises emanating from inside the pile that might have been survivors tapping, but in retrospect the sounds came from shifting debris.
+A teen was rescued in the initial hours, and firefighters believed other occupants might be found alive.
+They took hope from noises emanating from inside the pile, thinking it might be survivors tapping, but it was later determined that the sounds came from shifting debris.

 The portion of the building that remained standing posed another grave threat as it loomed precariously above the workers.
 Authorities ordered it demolished on July 4.